QCoherence/QCodes-drivers/README.md

-# QCodes-drivers
+# QCoDeS-drivers
-In this folder we have all the drivers for instruments to be used with QCodes
+In this folder, we have all the drivers for instruments to be used with QCoDeS.

+Examples are available in this [repo](https://github.com/QCoDeS/Qcodes_contrib_drivers), and the official documentation [here](https://microsoft.github.io/Qcodes/examples/writing_drivers/Creating-Instrument-Drivers.html).